rapid7/metasploit-framework/Meterpreter-Transport-Control.md

           tcp://10.1.10.40:6000                                                                                  300        3600         10
 ```

-### Removing transports
+### Remove transports

 It is also possible to remove transports from the underlying transport list.
-This is valuable in cases where you want Meterpreter to always callback on _stageless_ listeners (allowing you to avoid the unnecessary upload of the second stage), or when you have a listener located at an IP address that may have been blacklisted by your target as a result of your post-exploitation shenanigans.
+This is valuable in cases where you want Meterpreter to always callback on stageless listeners (allowing you to avoid the unnecessary upload of the second stage), or when you have a listener located at an IP address that may have been blacklisted by your target as a result of your post-exploitation shenanigans.

 The command is similar to `add` in that it takes a subset of the parameters, and then adds a new one on top of it: